utunga/thankful/doc/theory.md

 #### Claiming identities

 A node is considered to exist as soon as an acknowledgement pointing to it is created (and observed).
 A node may, in fact never make any signed statements using the identity pointing to it.
 Such 'unclaimed'  will have only one identity however.
-A recipient node created in this way can be 'claimed' at aNodes ny time by the identity by signing a special message establishing identity.
+A recipient node created in this way can be 'claimed' at any time by the identity by signing a special message establishing identity.

 As noted above neither sender or receiver need to have signed up for any third part apps.
 That said it is expected that most senders will have interacted with third party apps at some point.
 Receivers, by contrast, may often be first exposed to the overall concept when they receive their first acknowledgement.